monetamio/docs/en/framework/started/README.md

 </body>
 ```

-The default application will be initiated.
+The default application will be initiated automatically due to having the `blockstrap` ID within the main document.

 ---------------------
 ### Manual Initiation